roosterMAP/rmKit-docs/docs/source/uv.rst

 ----------------------

 ``Scale to Material Size`` will scale the selected uv-islands to the target texel density defined by the material via the :ref:`Quick Material <quickmaterial>` operator.
 Technically the target is not a texel density because that would require an input image.
-Because of the prevelance of blended or composite materials in games, a texel density has become a pretty meaningless metric.
+Because of the prevalence of blended or composite materials in games, a texel density has become a meaningless metric.
 This a target world scale area density is used.

 .. note::
 	* Bind to a key in the addon Preferences in the ``UV Editor`` context or find it in the rmKit section of the UV Editor tools panel.